prefab-cloud/prefab-cloud-docs-web/docs/python-sdk/python.md

 ## Logging

-Prefab's Python Client comes with a powerful upgrade to the default Python `logging` by building on top of [`structlog`](https://www.structlog.org/en/stable/)
+Prefab's Python Client comes with a powerful upgrade to the default Python `logging` by building on top of [`structlog`](https://www.structlog.org/en/stable/) to provide dynamic log levels.

 To use it, use the logging functions included in the `Client` public API